Eligibility for the Early Years Pupil Premium (EYPP)

 - Support under part VI of the Immigration and Asylum Act 1999

-- Child tax credit (if the family is not also entitled to working tax credit and has an annual gross income of no more than £16,190)
+- Child Tax Credit (provided you’re not also entitled to Working Tax Credit and have an annual gross income of no more that £16,190)

 - Universal credit

-- They have been in local authority care for one day or more in England or Wales
+- They are currently being looked after by a local authority in England or Wales

-- They have been adopted from care in England or Wales through: an adoption OR special guardianship order OR child arrangement order
+- They have left care in England or Wales through: an adoption OR special guardianship order OR child arrangement order

 For further information from the Local Authority please click here

 The purpose of Early Years Pupil Premium (EYPP) funding is to help ‘close the gap’ between the lowest achieving children and those who are making appropriate progress or above.